kdrag0n/safetynet-fix/README.md

 Passing basic attestation is out-of-scope for this module; this module is meant to defy hardware attestation, as well as reported "basic" attestation that actually uses hardware under-the-hood.
 Use [MagiskHide Props Config](https://github.com/Magisk-Modules-Repo/MagiskHidePropsConf) to spoof your CTS profile if you have trouble passing basic attestation.
 This is a common issue on old devices and custom ROMs.

-Android versions 7–12 are supported, including OEM skins such as Samsung One UI and MIUI.
-This is a Riru module, so Riru must be installed in order for this to work.
+Android versions 7–12 are supported, including OEM skins such as Samsung One UI and MIUI. **This is a Riru module, so Riru must be installed in order for it to work.**

 ## How does it work?